ymanvictor/Pfalciparum_sero_sign/README.md

 To clone contents of this repo:

 1. copy the repo url (green button “Code”).
-2. When using RStudio, click on (File/New Project..) in the menu bar.
+2. when using RStudio, click on (File/New Project..) in the menu bar.
-3. Select "from VersionControl" and "Git".
+3. create project from "VersionControl" and "Git".
-4. Paste the copied URL and give the respository a name.
+4. paste the copied URL and give the respository a name.

 ## LICENSE